Home Equity Line of Credit (HELOC) Rates As Low As

 +

-As a national bank, Bank of America offers the convenience of accessibility — regardless of where you live or any changes life throws your way, you’ll likely be able to access a branch.
+As a national bank, Bank of America offers the convenience of accessibility — regardless of where you live or any changes life throws your way, you likely can access a branch.
 And if you’re looking for a lender advertising HELOCs with no closing costs, Bank of America has that and more — plus, they also charge no application fees and no annual HELOC fees.
-In addition, there are several ways to earn rate discounts on your HELOC, but you’ll need to have a Bank of America checking account to utilize most of them.
+There are also several ways to earn rate discounts on your HELOC, but you’ll need to have a Bank of America checking account to utilize most of them.

 How to qualify